VRConservation/neca_jpa/jpa.md

 ---

 # JPA Funding Strategies
 Joint Powers Authorities (JPAs) are proposed as a solution in California to facilitate agreements with forest landowners and managers, thereby creating long-term supply contracts and increasing investor support for wood products businesses.
-Funding these entities presents challenges, given the difficulties of securing grants and private investments.
+Funding JPAs presents challenges, given the difficulties of securing grants and private investments.
 Creating a diversified funding portfolio is crucial, especially for new entities, and suggestions for achieving this are provided.

 ## Takeaways
 Developing diverse funding sources is always a sound strategy.
 Additionally, creating steady and dependable income sources can help complement the dynamic world of grant funding.
 Additional takeaways are the following: